DiscoGen: Procedural Generation of Algorithm Discovery Tasks in Machine Learning: Introduction

-Much as procedural environment generation enabled training generalist reinforcement learning agents \citep{cobbe_leveraging_2020, team_open-ended_2021, team_human-timescale_2023,matthews_kinetix_2025}, DiscoGen enables new research directions in algorithm discovery.
-Further, ideas like autocurricula \citep{leibo_autocurricula_2019,dennis_emergent_2021,parker-holder_evolving_2022} or recursive self-improvement \citep{clune_ai-gas_2019} rely on the ability to consistently sample new, interesting tasks of varying difficulties to prevent overfitting.
-Given the vast number of possible tasks in DiscoGen, it is a crucial tool for enabling open-ended learning for algorithm discovery \citep{stanley2019open,hughes_open-endedness_2024}.
+Much as procedural environment generation enabled training of general reinforcement learning agents \citep{cobbe_leveraging_2020, team_open-ended_2021, team_human-timescale_2023,matthews_kinetix_2025}, DiscoGen enables new research directions in algorithm discovery.
+Ideas like autocurricula \citep{leibo_autocurricula_2019,dennis_emergent_2021,parker-holder_evolving_2022} or recursive self-improvement \citep{clune_ai-gas_2019} \textit{rely} on an ability to sample new, interesting tasks of varying difficulty to prevent overfitting.
+Given the number of possible tasks in DiscoGen, it is a crucial tool for enabling open-ended learning for algorithm discovery \citep{stanley2019open,hughes_open-endedness_2024}.

 We create DiscoBench, a set of hand-designed tasks from DiscoGen, for ADA evaluation.
-Similar to \citet{matthews_kinetix_2025} or \citet{samvelyan2021minihack}, which build benchmarks in procedural environment generators, DiscoBench tasks are in the support of DiscoGen but should \textit{not} be intentionally optimised in ADA optimisation.
-While DiscoBench, like other benchmarks, is susceptible to data contamination issues, it benefits from the design decisions made in DiscoGen, such as a meta-train/meta-test distinction.
-Since it was run prior to publication, our DiscoBench evaluation is not subject to this contamination, and we propose mitigations in Section \ref{sec:conclusion} to overcome this issue in the future.
+Similar to \citet{matthews_kinetix_2025} or \citet{samvelyan2021minihack}, which build task suites from procedural environment generators, DiscoBench lies in the support of DiscoGen but should \textit{not} be intentionally optimised over.
+While DiscoBench, like other task sets, is susceptible to data contamination, it benefits from the design of DiscoGen, such as a meta-train/meta-test distinction.
+Since our ADA evaluation was run prior to publication, it is not subject to this contamination, and we propose mitigations in Section \ref{sec:conclusion} to overcome this in the future.

 We provide further research proposals enabled by DiscoGen in Section \ref{sec:new_research}.
 Finally, as an example of ADA optimisation, we use procedurally generated tasks from DiscoGen for prompt tuning an ADA in \cref{sec:prompts}.
-We explore how ADA evaluation changes when their prompts are optimised over different numbers of \textit{randomly generated} tasks, finding that prompts developed over a wider range perform better.
+We explore how ADA evaluation changes when their prompts are optimised over different numbers of \textit{randomly generated} tasks, finding that prompts developed over a wider range perform better; both in-support, and for completely held out domains.